xrosecky/differ/docs/tests.rst

 - File with raw output from metadata extractor to run through transformer
 - Significant properties list recognized manually for a given image
-- Ignored properties that extractor recognizes but that are not included in Differ
+- Ignored properties that extractor recognizes but that are not considered significant

-Values not normalized but still passing are put in the top half of ignored properties list.
+- Special properties that pass tests even thought they don't match exactly with output from other extractors (such as file size differences)

 .. list-table:: List of tests run
    :header-rows: 1